CoFH/StellarExpansion/main/cofh_stellar_expansion_void/readme.txt

 At the moment, AI do not make fantastic use of these ships, as they are not standard classes.
-While that's a bit unfortunate for normal play, it does mean that Awakened Fallen Empires and the endgame crises are a bit more managable when the 1.3 empire AI inevitably fails to do anything useful.
+While that's a bit unfortunate for normal play, it does mean that Awakened Fallen Empires and the endgame crises are a bit more manageable when the 1.3 empire AI inevitably fails to do anything useful.

 Heavy Ships